blakedallen/gamelogs/README.md

 <img src="img/ravenswood-fey.jpg" width="900" />

 They went to the fae world,
-Neal warned about the ring probably being cursed,
-Neal gave the ring to Ondren,
+Neal met Ondren and warned him about the ring probably being cursed, Neal gave the ring to Ondren,
 Ondren put the ring in a drawer for further study